cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 = Elasticity in Solids<chap:elastic_theory>

 In this chapter, we will explore some essential concepts in the theory of elasticity in solids, which are necessary for understanding the forward problem, discussed in @chap:forward, and the inverse problem, outlined in @chap:transformations and @chap:inverse_problem, of resonant ultrasound spectroscopy (RUS).
-The theory of elasticity plays a crucial role in acoustic measurements #cite(<Maynard_2024>).
-As we will see in this chapter in @section:Constant_Restrictions, acoustic data determine derivatives of the free energy with respect to atomic positions, and provide important information of the physics of the material, like piezoelectric and thermoelectric phenomena, etc #cite(<Maynard_2024>).
+The theory of elasticity plays a crucial role in acoustic measurements.
+As we will see in @section:Constant_Restrictions, acoustic data determine derivatives of the free energy with respect to atomic positions, and provide important information of the physics of the material, like piezoelectric and thermoelectric phenomena, etc #cite(<Maynard_2024>).
 Also the measurement of acoustic properties as function of temperature or pressure is related to other fundamental thermodynamic quantities like the specific heat, Debye temperature, and can be used to check theoretical models #cite(<Maynard_2024>).
 Some other applications of acoustic measurements of solids include determining the phonon distribution function of diamond, checking the life cycle of nuclear fuel like plutonium, finding rare materials with high electrical conductivity and low thermal conductivity to create thermoelectric devices, and studying the ample spectrum of piezoelectric materials #cite(<Maynard_2024>).
 A solid understanding of acoustic measurements requires a foundation in the theory of elasticity, which will be presented in detail in the following sections.

 #v(1cm)